 Make-up tests: students who miss a test will receive a mark of zero for that test unless reasons beyond their control prevent them from taking it.
-Within three days of the missed test, students who wish to write the make-up test must give their TA or the Undergraduate Advisor in the Sociology Department a written request for special consideration which explains why the test was missed, accompanied by proper documentation from a physician or college registrar (see below).
-A request should be accompanied by contact information (the student's telephone number and email address) so the date, time and place of the make-up test can be communicated to the student.
+A request should be accompanied by contact information (the student's telephone number and email address) so the date and time of the make-up test can be communicated to the student.
 A student who misses a test and the subsequent make-up test for a valid reason will not have a third chance to take the test.
 Instead, the grade assigned for the missed test will be the same as the grade the student earns for the other test in this course.